The Risks of AI-Generated Content and How To Address Them

 While AI content generation offers numerous benefits, it's important to note its limitations:

 - Inconsistent quality.
-The output can vary in quality from one generation to the next, often due to differences in the data sets used for training.
+The output can vary in quality from one generation to the next, often due to differences in the datasets used for training.

 - Better for shorter content.
 AI typically performs better when creating shorter pieces (a few hundred words or less).